benmvp/slides/2017/nodevember/why-react.md

 - Plus we'd basically have to basically learn a new language
 - We created "helpers" so we could call functions in templates
 - Alternative is to do a whole lot of pre-computation in the view to enable the template to be dumb
-- Handlebars didn't even have `else-if`
+- Ya know, handlebars didn't even have `else-if`
 - So we'd have a nested `if` w/in an `else`

 /////